 Sprout Farms formed in January 2011 in Brooklyn, New York.
 The brainchild of Katie Hope and Heather McKinstry, Sprout Farms looked for a location for a school garden.
-In the Summer of 2011, through a wonderful teacher and administrator named Coquille Houshour, Sprout Farms began work on a garden and curriculum at the Green School and Lyons Community School.
-These two schools share space in the old I.S.
-49 building in north Brooklyn.
+In the Summer of 2011, through a wonderful teacher and administrator named Coquille Houshour, Sprout Farms began work on a garden and curriculum at Gaynor Campus.
 In September 2011 Sprout Farms received fiscal sponsorship from Open Space Institute, Inc. and was awarded a grant by Change By Us NYC.
-A composting system was constructed at the school in October 2011, followed by a 1,575 square foot garden in the Spring of 2012.
-Sprout Farms works with their partners, the students and teachers of the Green School and Lyons Community school, and garden enthusiasts in the community to maintain the garden and teach gardening.
-In the summer of 2012 Sprout Farms harvested a variety of vegetables and herbs.
+A composting system was constructed at the school in October 2011, followed by a 1,575 square foot garden in the Spring of 2012, now in its third season of production.
+Sprout Farms works with their partners, the students and teachers of Gaynor Campus, and garden enthusiasts in the community to maintain the garden and teach gardening.

 Heather McKinstry is a practicing architect and founding member of Sprout Farms.
 Her dedication to sustainability and passion for urban agriculture has led her to develop an organic farm that will provide fresh, local and pesticide free produce in the urban environment.
 A LEED Accredited Professional, Heather developed her knowledge of green roofs and urban sustainability on projects for Kiss+Cathcart, Architects, in New York City, including Bushwick Inlet Park for the NYC Department of Parks and Recreation.
 Heather holds a Bachelor of Architecture degree as well as a Bachelor of Fine Art degree from Rhode Island School of Design where she developed her thesis on sustainable disaster relief housing which focused on creating an on site potable water source.